k2-fsa/icefall/egs/swbd/ASR/README.md

 **Caution**: The `conformer_ctc` recipe for Switchboard is currently very rough and has a high Word Error Rate, requiring more improvement and refinement.
 The TODO list for this recipe is as follows.

 ## TODO List
-- [ ] Incorporate Lhotse for dataprocessing
+- [ ] Incorporate Lhotse for data processing
 - [ ] Refer to Global Mapping Rules when computing Word Error Rate
 - [ ] Detailed Word Error Rate summary for eval2000 (callhome, swbd) and rt03 (fsh, swbd) testset
 - [ ] Switchboard transcript train/dev split for LM training